Serge Youriévitch: Family

 Serge Youriévitch was born in 1876 in the 8th arrondissement of Paris, into a family of petty Belarusian nobility.
 His Russian name was Sergei Alexandrovich Yurievich, which was translated into French as Serge Youriévitch.

 His parents were Alexander Semyonovich Yurievich and Yelizaveta Andreyevna Yurievich.
 He had two older brothers, Simon (born 1870) and Alexander (born 1871).
 His grandfather, Semyon Yurievich (1798—1865), came from a noble family in Mogilyov (supposedly descended from Ivan the Terrible), in present-day Belarus.
 In 1825, he was appointed as a tutor to tsarevich Alexander Nikolaevich, the future Emperor Alexander II, for which he was later made a Knight of the Order of the White Eagle.

 Youriévitch married Princess Helene Lipovatz, daughter of Prince Jovan Popović-Lipovac, a Montenegrin aristocrat and Russian Imperial Army general.
 General Popović-Lipovac led the 48th Division in the Russian Civil War, where he was wounded.
 Helene was a cousin of Princess Elena Petrović-Njegoš of Montenegro.

 Serge and Helene had two daughters.
 The first was Princess Helen Youriévitch, named after her mother.
 Their second daughter was Princess Nika Yourievitch, born 2 August 1916.
 Princess Nika married Sir Edward George Warris Hulton, son of Sir Edward Hulton, 1st Baronet.
 Together Princess Nika and Sir Hulton had three children, named Edward Alexander Sergius Hulton, Cosmo Philip Paul Hulton and Elizabeth Frances Helen Hulton.

 In 1917, the Yurievich family lost their land in the Saratov Region after the downfall of Nicholas II and the monarchy.
 Youriévitch had returned to Saratov when he heard Russia was "going to pieces", but he was unable to save the property.
 His wife was almost killed during the overthrow.

 His family's vast art collection is now at the Saratov State Art Museum.

 Politics

-Youriévitch began studying politics at the Imperial Alexander Lyceum in Saint Petersburg (then called Petrograd).
+Youriévitch began studying politics at the Imperial Alexander Lyceum in Saint Petersburg.
 No person was admitted whose family's noble rank was conferred upon them before 1600.
 Youriévitch stated, however, that he was more interested in science than in politics.
 In 1895 he was sent to the École Libre des Sciences Politique, where he acted as secretary to the Russian Ambassador in Paris, then as cultural attache.

 Youriévitch acted as Councilor of State in Saint Petersburg.
 His most notable political position, however, was that of chamberlain to Nicholas II, the last emperor of Russia.